dotnet/AspNetCore.Docs/aspnetcore/blazor/components/sections.md

 * [Cascading values](xref:blazor/components/cascading-values-and-parameters) flow into section content from where the content is defined by the `SectionContent` component.
 * Unhandled exceptions are handled by [error boundaries](xref:blazor/fundamentals/handle-errors#error-boundaries) defined around a `SectionContent` component.
-* A Razor component configured for streaming rendering also automatically configures section content provided a `SectionContent` component to use streaming rendering.
+* A Razor component configured for streaming rendering also configures section content provided a `SectionContent` component to use streaming rendering.

 <!-- UPDATE FOR 8.0 Add "streaming rendering" cross-link -->